DAFs in 2026: Turning Donor-Advised Funds Into Year-Round Relationships

 Overpromising without infrastructure

-In short: DAF donors give to organizations that feel ready.
+In short, DAF donors give to organizations that feel ready.

 4. Why Structure and Infrastructure Matter to DAFs